 Overview of the most common basic SHELL commands.
-I typically use PuTTY, a free telnet and SSH Client for Windows and Unix platforms.
-It is lightweight and easy to use and doesn't need installing (can run from a flash disk).
+I typically use PuTTY (a looong time ago), a free telnet and SSH Client for Windows and Unix platforms.
+It is lightweight and easy to use and doesn’t need installing (can run from a flash disk).

 cd